sebpardo/sebpardo.github.io/_posts/2017-03-21-ebirdtrees.md

 (GE = 5) and also has the highest ED score among all Critically Endangered bird species.

-It is **very important** to point out that there are lots and lots of discrepancies between the taxonomy used in the Jetz paper and that one used in eBird; the latter even gets updated yearly!
+**Important note:** There are many discrepancies between the taxonomy used in the Jetz paper and that one used in eBird; the latter even gets updated yearly!
 I've wrangled both species lists to try and match as many species as possible (you can see the code [here](https://github.com/sebpardo/myebird/blob/master/data-raw/edge-data-clean.R)), however the coverage is not perfect as there are many species which have been recently split and can't be matched either by common or scientific